nparktate/redact_plugin/README.md

 3. Select a text layer in your composition that you want to redact.
 4. Choose a redaction style from the dropdown menu in the script panel.
 5. Click the `Apply` button to apply the redaction effect to the selected text layer.
-6. You can customize the shape layer properties, such as vertical scale and rounded corners radius, using the effect controls panel.
+6. You can customize the shape layer properties, such as vertical scale, rounded corners radius, and additional effects, using the effect controls panel.

+## Customization

+You can further customize the redacted effect by modifying the properties and expressions of the shape layer or by adding your own effects to the script.

 ## Contributing